bomenderick/pfps-shopping-cart/README.md

 Here's an overview of the different components that make this application.

+-   `network_mode: host` doesn't work with Docker for Mac/Windows

 ![components](./app.png)

 - Both **Services** and **Authentication** are *algebras*.
 The latter are mainly dependencies for some of the services.